preginald/qi-dao-optimizer/README.md

 ./qi.sh alpha cwm 1337 polygon-main-alchemy
 ```

-You'll also be asked to enter P1 which is the password you specified to decrypt your wallet added in step 9 for the respective <account_id>
+You'll also be asked to enter the password you specified to decrypt your wallet added in step 9 for the respective <account_id>